 Expertise

-In Ha Noi (2015-present), based at the National Hospital for Tropical Diseases, Rogier leads a unit of over 50 research and research support staff with a total of 4 principal investigators working on antimicrobial resistance: surveillance, stewardship, laboratory capacity building, microbiome, hospital and community studies including community intervention trials (ICAT, CoAct/Chung Tay, AWaRe1), and public and policy engagement.
+From 2015, based at the National Hospital for Tropical Diseases in the capital of Viet Nam: Hanoi, Rogier leads a unit of over 50 staff with a total of 4 principal investigators working on antimicrobial resistance: surveillance, stewardship, laboratory capacity building, microbiome, hospital and community studies including community intervention trials (ICAT, CoAct/Chung Tay, AWaRe1), and public and policy engagement.
 OUCRU Hanoi also acts as a site for clinical trials like SURE, VIETNarms, RECOVERY.
-One of his own research interests is optimizing AMR surveillance in low- and middle-income settings by adding clinical metadata to isolate-based data (including whole genome sequences) to contextualise these with clinical, treatment, and outcome data (ACORN: A Clinically Oriented antimicrobial Resistance surveillance Network, acornamr.net).

-Rogier is a medical doctor, who has an MSc in Medical Biology with a thesis on the structure of IgG4 antibodies, and a PhD in Bacteriology on rapid diagnosis and resistance in Mycobacterium tuberculosis.
+Rogier is a medical doctor specialised in Clinical Microbiology and Virology with a PhD on rapid diagnosis and resistance in Mycobacterium tuberculosis.

 Research Focus